Simple Header

-There are several different routes to finding financial assistance and funding for energy efficiency improvements to your care home.
-These range from interest free loans, to grants given by green funding initiatives or suppliers and Government supported initiatives that would help you save money via tax relief or via your suppliers.
+There are different routes to finding financial assistance and funding for energy efficiency improvements to your care home.
+These range from interest free loans, to grants given by green funding initiatives or suppliers.
+There are also Government supported initiatives that can help you save money via tax relief or via your suppliers.

 1. The European Regional Development Fund (ERDF)